kriti-ach/SharedControlPaper/README.md

     - The notebooks which run through the processing and analysis.
     - The notebooks are numbered in the order in which they should be run.
 - /src/sharedcontrolpaper:
-    - utils.py: Helper functions to condense analysis in notebooks
+    - [utils.py](src/sharedcontrolpaper/utils.py): Helper functions to condense analysis in notebooks
-    - wooting_utils.py: Contains the keyboard specific utility functions
+    - [wooting_utils.py](src/sharedcontrolpaper/wooting_utils.py): Contains the keyboard specific utility functions
 - /tables:
     - Contains the tables in the paper.

+## Keyboard Setup:

-## To setup keyboard (note: you will need the Wooting keyboard to run `forceSensitiveStoppingTask.py`):
+Note: You will need the Wooting keyboard to run [forceSensitiveStoppingTask.py](experiments/forceSensitiveStoppingTask.py).

 1. Follow the Wooting [quickstart guide](https://wooting.io/quickstart).
 2. Install appropriate dynamic libraries (dylibs).